Oggou/Oggou/README.md

 - 👀 I’m interested Robotics
 - 🌱 I’m currently learning Python and Embedded C
 - 💞️ I’m looking to collaborate on a new phone app called the Cartographer, it would allow you to make a virtual model of the real world that has accurate GPS cordinates wihtin the model from your phone.
-- 📫 How to reach me jimmy.chase@yahoo.com - subject the email Github Message
+- 📫 How to reach me jimmy.chase@yahoo.com - subject the email 'Github Message'

 This is a newly created profile as I have been extremely busy with work and school so please do not hold its emptiness aginst me :)